VisLab/EEG-Blinks/README.md

-1.0.1  2/22/2017 Implemented combine-by-subject and date for determining max distributions 1.0.2  3/9/2017 Implemented insertion of blink events into EEG structure 1.1.0  3/17/2017 Implemented insertion of additional blink features as events and constructed zeroed blink signal
+1.0.1  2/22/2017 Implemented combine-by-subject and date for determining max distributions 1.0.2  3/9/2017 Implemented insertion of blink events into EEG structure 1.1.0  3/17/2017 Implemented insertion of additional blink features as events and constructed zeroed blink signal 1.1.1  9/6/2018 Modified getBlinkEvents to not include leading slashes in HED tags

 ### Support
 This research was sponsored by the Army Research Laboratory and was